MahmoudMerdash/Payroll/README.md

 - -each invoice has set of items
 - -Each item has description, total quantity and price per item
 - -Invoice price: sum of the items’ prices
-- #payroll:
+- #payroll
- Each payable is either employee or invoice
+ - Each payable is either employee or invoice
- The total paid money is the total paid money for the added employees and invoices
+ - The total paid money is the total paid money for the added employees and invoices

  #company Class
  It creates several types of payables, add to Payroll and compute total paid money